LitongWang666/final/README.md

 In this visualization project, I hope to present these abstract attributes through a good visualization method.
 The data-driven format is also used to further explore the differences in attributes among different subjects of fishes.
 # Method and medium
+We begin with a histogram visualization to see the distribution of samples, and in order to give credibility to the data results, we will select a few of the fish species with the highest sample sizes for our analysis.
+We then utilize pie charts and other visualizations to show the differences in their attributes.
+Then, we utilize box plots to visualize the differences in growth coefficients.
+Finally, we try to see the correlation between growth coefficients and attribute differences through correlation analysis.

 ## Data Sources
 Marine fish species from North Atlantic and Northeast Pacific continental shelf seas